-The following methods of communication are officially supported and should be used for normal, daily communication within LIS.
-All LIS staff are expected to monitor these channels for LIS news and information.
+The following methods of communication are officially supported and should be used for normal, daily communication within ITS.
+All ITS staff are expected to monitor these channels for ITS news and information.

 Everyone is expected to regularly check and monitor his or her Luther email account.
 If a reply is appropriate, it should be provided in a timely manner.

-Generally, information that is to be shared with multiple work groups should be shared through the LIS Blog, not email.
-When emailing multiple individuals/groups in LIS, use of BCC: is not encouraged.
+Generally, information that is to be shared with multiple work groups should be shared through the ITS Blog, not email.
+When emailing multiple individuals/groups in ITS, use of BCC: is not encouraged.
 Please use the To: and CC: fields so that others can know who has been sent the information.